DavidHe1127/Platy/README.md

 A tailored version of `dockerzon` used in `Scaling Docker on AWS` course on udemy.

-It's created to demonstrate how you can have the trio - react app + nginx + express work together in docker.
+The main app is created to demonstrate how you can have the trio - react app + nginx + express work together in docker.
 It's comprised of:

 - frontend
   - nginx